Fire Resistant Deck Material Choices

 But not essential.

-I am going to discuss to types of materials and how they stack up
+I am going to discuss these two types of materials; wood - a natural material and composite - a synthetic product, and how they stack up

 Is There A Fire Resistant Wood?

 The only wood that really can handle fire to any significant degree is Ipe.

 If you are not already familar with this material, it is an exotic